XiaofengZhu/uRank_uMart/README.md

 We also implemented ranknet, listnet, listmle in this repo, however, it might not be as efficient as in TF-Ranking https://github.com/tensorflow/ranking.
 Other implementations can be found at https://github.com/microsoft/LightGBM and https://sourceforge.net/p/lemur/wiki/RankLib/.

+We will release a Tensorflow 2 version in 2021.

 ## Citation
 Please kindly cite our work if you would like to use our code.